ioccc-src/winner/next/guidelines.md

-your submission, if your submission doesn't require the test-suite to be available to run, then in your `remarks.md` you could include URL where such a test-suite may be downloaded from and how to use the test-suite to test your submission, assuming it is not reveal who you are.
+your submission, if your submission doesn't require the test-suite to be available to run, then in your `remarks.md` you could include URL where such a test-suite may be downloaded from and how to use the test-suite to test your submission, assuming it is not reveal who you are, eg. do not use a GitHub URL which contains your username.
 </p>

 <p class="leftbar">